groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/net/documents-and-folder-comparison/compare-folders-dotnet/_index.md

 ### Does GroupDocs Comparison for .NET require a license for commercial use?
 Yes, you need to purchase a license for commercial use.
 However, you can also avail a free trial to evaluate the library before making a purchase.
 ### Can I customize the output format of the comparison result?
-Yes, you can customize the output format and appearance of the comparison result according to your preferences.
+Yes, you can customize the output format and appearance of the comparison result according to your ptutorialss.
 ### Is technical support available for GroupDocs Comparison for .NET?
 Yes, you can access technical support through the GroupDocs forum [here](https://forum.groupdocs.com/c/comparison/12).